DFCM Postgraduate Program Awards

 - Nominators whose nominee has been selected by the DFCM Postgraduate Awards Committee to be put forward to Post MD Education should be prepared to put together a complete application by the deadline listed on the Post MD Education website, when notified by the DFCM Postgraduate Department (full criteria for nomination is available at the Post MD Education website

-- Nominations for residents or staff must be submitted or pre-approved by the Site Director, Division Head or Enhanced Skills Director.
+- Nominations for residents must be submitted or pre-approved by the Site Director, Division Head or Enhanced Skills Director.

 - Preference will be given to nominees who have not received the same award in the last three years.